Massimo Cellino: Leeds United

 In January 2014, speculation grew that Leeds would be subject to takeover by Cellino.
 A delegation representing Cellino was seen at Elland Road, Leeds' stadium, and the Thorp Arch training ground several times, and on 28 January it was reported that Cellino had asked for his associate and former Middlesbrough defender Gianluca Festa to sit in the dugout for Leeds' 1–1 draw with Ipswich.
 Cellino had previously tried to buy West Ham United in 2010.

 On 31 January 2014, it was reported that Brian McDermott had been sacked as manager of the club, with Gianluca Festa speculated in the media as his most likely replacement.
 The following day reports emerged suggesting Gulf Finance House (GFH) club directors were attempting to reinstate McDermott as manager, saying the Cellino family (the club's prospective new owners) had no authority to dismiss him.
 On 1 February, McDermott's Elland Road assistant Nigel Gibbs was named as caretaker manager for the club's home derby against Huddersfield Town.
 Following the game, the club released an official statement stating McDermott had not been dismissed and remained first team manager.
+In an interview in December 2023, Cellino revealed he had asked for the couch to be replaced not the coach and he had been misunderstood.

 After weeks of speculation the club announced, on 7 February 2014, that they had exchanged contracts with Cellino's family consortium Eleonora Sport Ltd. The deal would see the Cellino family acquire 75% ownership of the club, subject to approval from the Football League.
 The Football League rejected the proposal on 24 March 2014, stating that Cellino failed the owner's test.

-Cellino exercised his right to appeal the Football Leagues's decision.
+Cellino exercised his right to appeal against the Football Leagues's decision.
 His appeal was heard on 31 March 2014 by an independent QC and, on 5 April 2014, the decision was overturned as Cellino's recent conviction did not involve conduct that would 'reasonably be considered to be dishonest' based on information available to him at the time.
 GFH retained a 10 per cent stake in the club, with minority shareholders holding 25 per cent.